Chapter Nine: Throughput

 Beacons spawned in deceptive pairs, two lights burning side by side.
 Some vanished on approach.
 Others split into flickering clones that dissolved on contact.
 The field was no longer asking for speed.
 It was asking for judgment.

 Julian overshot once.
-He landed on a patch where the ground should have been and wasn't.
+He landed on a patch where the ground should have been and wasn’t.
 The failure tone dropped hard.
-The system's constraints tightened.
+Tamar’s whole body registered the tone before the penalty posted, a flinch that ran through her shoulders and was gone.
+The system’s constraints tightened.
 The air pressed inward.

 Leena’s hand went to her ear unnecessarily.
 “It’s getting louder,” she said, frustration at the edge of her voice.
 “Every signal’s bleeding into the others.”